Statewide Transportation Improvement Fund (STIF)

 1. “Areas of High Percentage of Low-Income Households” shall mean geographic areas within Columbia County that are determined to have a high percentage of low-income households.
 Pursuant to OAR 732-040-0035(2)(a), it shall be the responsibility of the Advisory Committee to gather data and to seek public input, and to make a determination as to the areas of Columbia County in which high percentages of low-income households exist, and to publish said determination in its Committee minutes and printed public materials.

-Utilizing the guidance provided by ODOT, Columbia County has used the 2020 US Census data methodology to determine the percentage of low-income households.
+Utilizing the guidance provided by ODOT, Columbia County has used the American Community 2022 Survey 5-Year Estimates data methodology to determine the percentage of low-income households.